 Do I have to sign-up for a class in advance?

-While it is not necessary, but we do recommend that you sign-up online when possible.
+While it is not necessary, we do recommend that you sign-up online when possible.
 It is helpful for our teachers to know who is attending the class so they can prepare appropriately.
 However, if you were unable to sign-up, do not hesitate to stop in.
-Be sure to arrive prior to the class start time for any in person class or event so that you have time to settle in, relax and prepare for your session.
+Be sure to arrive at least 15 minutes prior to the class start time for any in person class or event so that you have time to settle in, relax and prepare for your session.

 Who should attend yoga classes?

 Everybody!
 People of every age and fitness level can enjoy the health benefits of yoga.
 We offer yoga classes specifically for tweens (age 8-12).
 All other classes are for teenage through adult participants.
 Refer to the class descriptions to determine the best level for you.

 Can I try out a class if I'm a beginner?

 Absolutely!
 In fact, we specialize in beginners.
 If you have never taken a yoga class, we recommend you start with either the Beginner's Workshop or try a Mindful Movement class.
 We encourage you to attend a few classes in your first month to become familiar with the poses and help you build strength and flexibility.